Where To Buy Vatican Tickets

 When do Vatican tickets go on sale?

-Tickets to the Vatican Museums on the official site normally go on sale about two months in advance, but they are also the first ones to get sold out – in that case, you can use one of the official third party resellers to get tickets for your preferred date.
+Tickets to the Vatican Museums on the official site normally go on sale about two months in advance, but they are also the first ones to get sold out – in that case, you can use one of the official third-party resellers to get tickets for your preferred date.

-You could consider this Vatican tour that also includes a tour of St. Peter’s Basilica and the Dome.
+Otherwise, I recommend this Vatican tour that also includes a tour of St. Peter’s Basilica and the Dome.

 Vatican Museums opening hours